Home > City Guides > Should You Rent or Buy in Chicago?

 Don’t Worry About Maintenance

 Repairs, renovations, and maintenance all cost money, as well as time.
-If you prefer to be hands-off when it comes to your home, want more time to explore Chicago’s nightlife, or simply don’t want to worry about the costs of unexpected repairs, continuing to rent instead of buying is a smart option!
+If you prefer to be hands-off when it comes to your home, want more time to explore Chicago’s nightlife, or simply don’t want to worry about the costs of unexpected repairs, continuing to rent instead of buying is a smart option since the responsibilities for these will fall upon your landlord.

 Experience Unique Amenities

-In many cases, renting an apartment allows you to take advantage of amenities you might not have if you owned your home.
-Whether that’s a fitness center, rooftop pool, community garden, convenience store, or a movie theater, you’re more likely to find cool perks with rental apartment and condo buildings.
-“Rental companies have stepped up their game in recent years to woo tenants, and many of the new properties hitting the Chicago market include very luxe amenities, offering everything from social spaces to dog spas,” Keane said.
+In many cases, renting an apartment in Chicago allows you to take advantage of amenities you might not have if you owned a house.
+This could include services you would otherwise pay additional membership fees for.
+Whether that’s a fitness center, rooftop pool, community garden, convenience store, or package acceptance service, you’re more likely to find cool perks without having to pay individual fees with a rental property.

 Reduce Market Risk

-If you’re not comfortable assuming the risk of potential depreciation, renting is your best bet for now!
-While the hope is that you’ll see a return on your investment when you buy a home, appreciation may not be always guaranteed.
-Some Chicago residents may want a little more time to consider options before buying, due to Chicago’s vulnerable housing market.
+If you’re not comfortable assuming the risk of potential depreciation, renting a home in Chicago is your best bet for now!
+While the hope is that you’ll see a return on your investment when you buy a home, appreciation may not always be guaranteed.
+Currently, the Chicago housing market is geared toward sellers, with home prices being high, so prospective home buyers might want to wait until the city is more of a buyer’s market with more reasonable upfront costs.

 Best Places to Rent a Home in Chicago